 This is a hand painted limited edition cel.
 Originally drawn and rendered in-house by DC Comics, "Gotham's Dynamic Duo" featuring Batman & Robin, is created in the style used for the first season Warner Bros.
 "Batman: The Animated Series".
 This series inspired an entirely new style of animation called “Dark Deco,” whereby the backgrounds were painted on black paper, giving Gotham an entirely new persona and darkness which melded with Batman’s character.
 This also was the first Batman series to concentrate heavily on the personalities of the character, making it as much a character-based theme as it was based in action.
-Each of “Gotham’s Dynamic Duo” has been hand-numbered and signed by Bruce Timm, Alan Burnett, Paul Dini and Kevin Conroy.
+Each of “Gotham’s Dynamic Duo” has been hand-numbered and signed by Bruce Timm, Alan Burnett, Paul Dini and the late Kevin Conroy.
 Kevin's signature is cropped in this image but appears in full at the very top center of the cel.
 This is number 18/100.

 Image Size: 10 1/2" x 12 1/2"